Skip To Content

 Max-Planck-Institute of Quantum Optics, Germany

-for his work on the development of Watt-class femtosecond sources at mid-IR wavelengths beyond the oxygen absorption edge around 5 µm
+For their paper "development of Watt-class femtosecond sources at mid-IR wavelengths beyond the oxygen absorption edge around 5 µm"

 Antonietta De Sio